Stanton Hall

-Stanton Hall, also known as Belfast, is an Antebellum Classical Revival mansion at 401 High Street in Natchez, Mississippi.
+Stanton Hall, also known as Belfast, is a Greek Revival mansion within the Natchez On-Top-of-the-Hill Historic District at 401 High Street in Natchez, Mississippi.
 Built in the 1850s, it is one of the most opulent antebellum mansions to survive in the southeastern United States.
 It is now operated as a historic house museum by the Pilgrimage Garden Club.
-The house was declared a National Historic Landmark in 1974 and a Mississippi Landmark in 1995.
+The house was declared a National Historic Landmark in 1974; a pivotal property inside the Natchez On-Top-of-the-Hill Historic District in 1979; and a Mississippi Landmark in 1995.

 Description

 Stanton Hall occupies an entire 2 acre city block north of downtown Natchez, bounded by High, Commerce, Monroe, and Pearl Streets.
 The property is ringed by wrought iron fencing with elaborate gate posts.
 The house is a three-story brick structure, plastered and painted white.
-Designed and built by Thomas Rose, the house accrued a final bill of about $83,000.
-It is also said that Mr. Rose requested to sign his tremendous work somewhere on the property, but Frederick Stanton refused.
-In response, Mr. Rose had the wrought iron fencing around the house designed with an abundance of roses as his stamp in quiet defiance.
+It was designed and built by Thomas Rose, a local builder and English immigrant.

-Its front entrance features a two-story Greek temple portico, with four fluted Corinthian columns supporting an entablature and gabled pediment.
+Its front entrance features a two-story Greek temple portico, with four fluted cast-iron Corinthian columns supporting an entablature and gabled pediment.
 Spaces between the columns have decorative iron railings, repeated in a second-floor balcony railing set under the portico.
 The main roof is hipped, and truncated with a large cupola at the center.
 The interior is elaborately decorated, using materials such as imported Italian marble, textiles from Paris and chandeliers made of glass and bronze.

 History

-Stanton Hall was built during 1851–57 for Frederick Stanton, a cotton broker, as a replica of his ancestral home in Ireland.
+Stanton Hall was built during 1851–1857 for Frederick Stanton, a cotton broker.
 Stanton named it "Belfast", but only lived in it for nine months before he died of yellow fever.
 The house's scale and opulence made it a great financial burden on his heirs, but it survived the American Civil War, and in 1890 was made home to the Stanton College for Young Ladies.
 In 1940 it was acquired by the Pilgrimage Garden Club, which uses it as its headquarters and operates it as a museum and event venue.

 In popular culture

-The mansion serves as a design for Disneyland's Haunted Mansion.

 The house's insides have appeared in ABC's mini-series North and South as the Mains' mansion interiors.
 The house was also seen briefly in Show Boat (1951).

 In South and West: From a Notebook, Joan Didion writes that Ben Toledano's wife suggested she visit Stanton Hall as well as the Asphodel Plantation, the Oakley Plantation and the Rosedown Plantation to understand the South better.